Xilinx/PYNQ/docs/source/9_iop_code.rst

     ``mb-objcopy -O binary <inputfile>.elf <outputfile>.bin``

 This is done automatically by the makefile for the existing application projects.
-The makefile will also copy all .bin files into the ``<Pynq GitHub Repository>/Pynq-Z1/sdk/bin`` folder.
+The makefile will also copy all .bin files into the ``<GitHub Repository>/Pynq-Z1/sdk/bin`` folder.

 Creating your own Application project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^